joekleinsorge/freshlab/README.md

 ## Features

-- One-command re-deployment for seamless updates
+- One-command re-deployment for on demand freshness
 - Automated k3s cluster provisioning and management for efficient operations
 - GitOps managed cluster configuration for declarative and version-controlled infrastructure management
 - Automatic rolling updates for the operating system and Kubernetes for improved security and stability